-Therefore, to cater to a growing audience, it is essential that the livestream is scalable, which means it should have the capacity to accommodate spikes in viewership without compromising the quality of the stream.
+To a growing audience, it is essential that the livestream is scalable, which means it should have the capacity to accommodate large number of viewers without compromising the quality of the stream.
 Now this is by no means a piece of cake.
 Achieving truly reliable scalability is a real challenge that streamers face.

 Challenges In Live Streaming